southpawriter02/circus/COMMANDS.md

 -   `contacts`: Enable AirDrop for contacts only.
 -   `status`: Show the current AirDrop visibility status.

+### Backup

+Creates a timestamped backup of essential dotfiles to a cloud or local directory.

+**Usage:** `fc backup`

+**Description:**

+This command uses `rsync` to create a new backup of key configuration files in a timestamped directory (e.g., `dotfiles-backup-YYYY-MM-DD-HHMMSS`).
+This provides an easy way to save a snapshot of your configuration before making significant changes.

+**Customization:**

+You can customize the backup location and the list of files to be backed up by editing the `lib/commands/fc-backup` script directly.

 ### Bluetooth

 Manages the system's Bluetooth adapter using the `blueutil` command-line tool.